TOP 5 EUROPEAN CITIES FOR SECOND WORLD WAR HISTORY

 This city, located in the Normandy region of France, is a great starting point for anyone interested in WWII history.
 The Normandy beaches were the site of the D-Day landings, the largest sea-based invasion ever recorded, which took place on June 6, 1944.
 Close to 25,000 Allied troops (including American, British, Australian, French, and Canadian forces) took on heavy German defenses to begin the liberation of Nazi-occupied France and bring an end to the war.

-Several monuments located across the Normandy coastline provide insight into the lives of soldiers and commanders who fought all those years ago.
+Several monuments across the Normandy coastline provide insight into the lives of soldiers and commanders who fought all those years ago.
 A visit to the American Military Cemetery is also a must.
 Its 9,387 graves are a striking and poignant reminder of the terrible cost of war.
-Normandy has become an incredibly popular tourist spot as a result of its importance in WWII.
+Normandy has become an incredibly popular tourist spot because of its importance during WWII.

 London, England